Delay-Based Back-Pressure Scheduling in Multihop Wireless Networks: Introduction

 \section{Introduction}

-Link scheduling is a critical resource allocation component in multi-hop wireless networks, and also perhaps the most challenging.
-The celebrated Queue-length-based Back-Pressure (Q-BP) scheduler \cite{tassiulas92} has been shown to be throughput-optimal and can stabilize the network under any feasible load.
-Since the development of Q-BP, there have been numerous extensions that have integrated it in an overall optimal cross-layer solution.
+Link scheduling is a critical resource allocation component in multihop wireless networks, and also perhaps the most challenging. \high{The seminal work of \cite{tassiulas92} introduces a joint adaptive routing and scheduling algorithm, called Queue-length-based Back-Pressure (Q-BP), that has been shown to be throughput-optimal, i.e., it can stabilize the network under any feasible load.
+This paper focuses on the settings with fixed routes, where the Q-BP algorithm becomes a scheduling algorithm.} Since the development of Q-BP, there have been numerous extensions that have integrated it in an overall optimal cross-layer framework.
 Further, easier-to-implement queue-length-based scheduling schemes have been developed and shown to be throughput-efficient (see \cite{lin06c} and references therein).
 Some recent attempts \cite{warrier09, sridharan09, moeller10} focus on designing real-world wireless protocols using the ideas behind these algorithms.

 While these queue-length-based schedulers have been shown to achieve excellent throughput performance, they are usually evaluated under the assumption that flows have an infinite amount of data and keep injecting packets into the network.
-However, in practice accounting for multiple time scales \cite{van09, liu10a, liu10b}, there also exist other types of flows that have a finite number of packets to transmit, which can result in the well-known \emph{last packet} problem: consider a queue that holds the last packet of a flow, then the packet does not see any subsequent packet arrivals, and thus the queue length remains very small and the link may be starved for a long time, since the queue-length-based schemes give a higher priority to links with a larger queue length.
-In such a scenario, it has also been shown in \cite{van09} that the queue-length-based schemes may not even be throughput-optimal.
+However, in practice, when accounting for multiple time scales \cite{van09, liu10a, liu10b}, there also exist other types of flows that have a finite number of packets to transmit, which can result in the well-known \emph{last packet problem}: consider a queue that holds the last packet of a flow, then the packet does not see any subsequent packet arrivals, and thus the queue length remains very small and the link may be starved for a long time, since the queue-length-based schemes give a higher priority to links with a larger queue length.
+In such a scenario with flow-level dynamics, it has also been shown in \cite{van09} that the queue-length-based schemes may not even be throughput-optimal.